 Resources on Keeping Older Adults Connected Through Technology:

-Keep in mind that since a vaccine is not yet available, there are no zero-risk outings or gatherings.
-Ultimately, it remains your decision on if you should go out and what activities you take part in.
+Ultimately, it remains your decision to go out and what activities you take part in.
+Even though we might be returning to normal activities, the way we interact and socialize has changed immensely.
 Do not be afraid to say no or avoid handshakes.
-Even though we might be returning to normal activities, the way we interact and socialize has changed immensely.
-Keep washing your hands frequently, and wear a mask.
+Keep washing your hands frequently, and wear a mask where appropriate.
 Choose to gather in outdoor spaces, with fewer people instead of smaller spaces with more people.
-Together, we will continue adapt to our “new normal.”

 Aleccia, J. (2020).
 ‘We Miss Them All So Much’: Grandparents Ache as the COVID Exile Grinds on.
 Retrieved from https://khn.org/news/we-miss-them-all-so-much-grandparents-ache-as-the-covid-exile-grinds-on/